openstack/tacker/doc/source/user/etsi_containerized_vnf_usage_guide.rst

 2. Execute Create VNF Command
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We could create VNF by running `openstack vnflcm create <VNFD ID>`.
+We could create VNF by running :command:`openstack vnflcm create <VNFD ID>`.
-After the command is executed, the generated ID is `VNF instance ID`.
+After the command is executed, the generated ID is ``VNF instance ID``.

 .. code-block:: console